spiritmong3r/sleekify/README.md

 ⇨ <code>onEach</code>

-> Returns a new `List` where a given selector is applied on every elements, the selector silently returns `this`.
+> Returns a new `List` where a given action is applied on every elements, the selector silently returns `this`.

 **example :**